Models mix with fish in Red Sea photo contest

 "But even a win can cost them money," said David Pilosof, who has been running the competition for eight years.
 The cost of equipment and travel all adds up.
 "They come because they have been bitten by a bug.
 It is a passion."

-Pictures can be in color or black-and-white but none can be edited even slightly without incurring disqualification.
+Pictures can be in colour or black-and-white but none can be edited even slightly without incurring disqualification.

 Zimbabwe-born Richard Carey has competed for several years and in 2010 won a prize with a picture of two octopi mating.